spetlr-org/spetlr/docs/configuration/README.md

 dh = delta.DeltaHandle.from_tc(tbl)

-assert tbl.name == "ByDb.Table"
 ```

 The highly useful property of this approach in modern IDEs is that the definition of
 `tbl` can be viewed in context highlighting for the object `tbl` and it its possible
-to jump straight to the definition of the table from any code that deals with this
+to jump straight to the definition of the table from any code that deals with the key.
-`ConfigObject`.

 ### String substitutions